-(I should also note that the distinction between analytic and continental philosophy, while mainly accepted in practice, is at least as contentious as that between empiricists and rationalists.)
+The distinction between analytic and continental philosophy, while mainly accepted in practice, is at least as contentious as that between empiricists and rationalists.

 Whatever views one has regarding contemporary philosophy, all philosophers now study the history of philosophy through Kant.